yohannescodes/ledgerly/README.md

 - Base currency lives in `AppSettings` and drives all conversions, reports, and dashboard tiles.
 - Exchange modes: `official`, `parallel`, `manual`.
 Each wallet can still hold its own currency; conversions pass through the base currency via `CurrencyConverter`.
 - Manual overrides are stored per currency code and surfaced in Settings for quick edits.
-- `ManualInvestmentPriceService` tries to fetch fresh CoinGecko prices (crypto) and leaves hooks for other providers; `PriceService` generates deterministic local prices when offline.
+- `ManualInvestmentPriceService` fetches fresh CoinGecko prices for crypto and Alpha Vantage quotes for stocks (when API keys are set); `PriceService` generates deterministic local prices when offline.
 - Every transaction and investment records the actual rate snapshot that was used so history remains reproducible.

 ## Running the App